 Kamloops:

 Pamela Darlington’s movements on the last night of her life are unclear.
-Newspaper reports say she was hitchhiking from her home to meet friends at the Thompson pub in Kamloops.
-Her cousin Sharon says friends told the family that Pam was seen at the pub that night with an unidentified, good-looking guy with shaggy hair.
+According to her sister Laurel, when she found her car wouldn’t start she decided to hitchhike into town to meet friends, something that wasn’t uncommon in the 1970s.
+Pam’s cousin Sharon says friends told the family that she was seen at the Thompson pub that night with an unidentified, good-looking guy with shaggy hair.
 “My cousin Joe, Pam’s brother, always thought it was someone who Pam knew, who was infatuated with her, who committed suicide a year after she died.”

 What we do know is that Pam’s body was found on November 7, 1973 in a park by the river.
 According to her death certificate, she had been sexually assaulted and beaten to death.